 Most people with high blood pressure have no symptoms.
-If a person with mild or moderate high blood pressure does have symptoms, they are usually vague.
+If a person with high blood pressure does have symptoms, they are usually vague.
 They can include headaches, dizziness, or nosebleeds.
-Mild or moderate blood pressure is between 130/80 mm Hg to 180/120 mm Hg.

 What Do the Experts Say?

-Many people have the misconception that high blood pressure will make them feel ill.
+Many people think that high blood pressure will make them feel ill.
 In studies, people who know they have high blood pressure often report more symptoms than people who are unaware they have high blood pressure.
-This suggests that people labelled as having high blood pressure are more likely to feel symptoms.
-In fact, these studies have found that most symptoms are not caused by the high blood pressure itself.
+This suggests that people labeled as having high blood pressure are more likely to feel symptoms.
+In fact, these studies found that most symptoms are not caused by high blood pressure itself.

 When Symptoms Do Occur